-The Jones Spring non-motorized area is nearby, and offers hiking, hunting, and cross-country skiing.
 Also nearby is Cathedral Pines, an area that survived Wisconsin’s logging era where the majestic pines and hemlocks have been preserved in their natural state.
 General use at this popular campground is heavy throughout the summer, mostly on weekends.
 There are plenty of sites to see on the district and Bagley Rapids Recreation area can serve as a home base.

 Did you forget something?
 Don't sweat it!
 The small town of Mountain can meet your camping supply needs ranging from groceries to firewood, as well as a souvenir or two.

 So, if you like to swim, raft, fish, hike, picnic or enjoy being close to town, then the Bagley Rapids Recreation Area is the place for you, conveniently located just 5 minutes south of Mountain.